chesscoders/netopia-card/README.md

 ## Features

 - Easy-to-use API for initiating card payments and handling callbacks
-- Support for split payments, allowing a portion of the payment to be sent to another account
 - Robust validation of Netopia mobilPay responses for secure transaction processing

+## Note

+Currently, split payments and setting custom parameters are not available due to the transition from v1 to v2, but these features will be available soon.

 ## Configuration